joeybrown-ctrl/react-invoice-app/README.md

 ![Image of Invoice Preview]()
 <hr>

-I built a few different versions of this in node and one with a React component library before settling on simple React.
+I built a few different versions of this -- one in Node and one with a React component library -- before settling on simple React.
 I first built out the form page using class-based components but refactored using both the useState() and useRef() hooks from React.
 This app uses the React to PDF NPM package, which was both complicated and surprisingly simple once I got the hang of refs.
 All styling is done with plain CSS.
 The app is deployed to [Heroku](https://invoice-pdf-app.herokuapp.com/).

 <hr>